Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - the mother of the child;

-- a man whose paternity of the child is to be adjudicated;
+- a man whose paternity of the child is to be judged;

 - the support enforcement agency or another government agency authorized by other law;